dinky1s/dogefaucet-list/README.md

 - [EarnCryptoCoins](http://earncryptocoins.com/index.php?ref=7629)  Despite its name, you don't really have to do anything to "earn" the coins except put you wallet address in each of the 33 (as of today) coins.
 Then a couple times perday, they payout to each of the coin.
 Pretty simple!
 [Earncryptocoin.com](http://earncryptocoins.com/index.php?ref=7629)

+- Steal the Pixels   [Steal the Pixels](http://www.stealthepixels.com/get-free-money/?ref=79695F4A)    This is an odd site, but very, very cool.
+Can get your choice of USD (thru paypal), BTC, LTC once every 24hrs.
+They also sell ads (pixels) for the site.
+If you're adventurous, you can use your payouts to bet on worldwide sports.
+SO COOL!

+- [EASYBITCOINS](https://easybitco.in/?ref=dinky1s)   Somewhat misnamed.
+You complete tasks (very easy) and get points or "freshcoins".
+The coins can then be converted into cash.
+Lots of fun and cool stuff to do on the sites.

 BitCoin
 - FreeBitcoin - Very sweet site!      [freebitcoin.in](http://cur.lv/7n89k)